 - Principals shall be responsible for the selection and approval of volunteers, the establishment of roles and responsibilities, supervision, and maintenance of ongoing communication between the school and the volunteer.

-- Extracurricular activities involve a varying level of risk.
+- Extracurricular activities involve varying levels of risk.
 As a result, a volunteer screening procedure must be in place to ensure that volunteers are suitable to be working with students and have the appropriate skills necessary to undertake the proposed activity.

 - All volunteer coaches and supervisors shall complete the Volunteer Registration Form (Form 490-1).
-Such forms shall be kept on file at the school, to be updated annually, or as necessary.
+Such forms shall be kept on file at the school, and be updated annually, or as necessary.

-- Volunteer coaches and supervisors are encouraged to complete the Respect in Sport Program.(Appendix)
+- Volunteer coaches and supervisors must complete training assigned by the school.

-- For purposes of screening and selection of volunteer supervisors/coaches, the Principal or designate shall interview prospective volunteers, conduct reference checks where appropriate, and require the successful applicant to provide a Criminal Record Check and Child Intervention Records Check.
+- For purposes of screening and selection of volunteer supervisors/coaches, the Principal or designate shall interview prospective volunteers, conduct reference checks where appropriate, and require the successful applicant to provide a Criminal Record Check and a Vulnerable Sector Check.

-- Any fee incurred in order for the successful applicant to obtain a Criminal Record Check and Child Intervention Records Check shall be borne by the school budget.
+- Any fee incurred in order for the successful applicant to obtain a Criminal Record Check or Vulnerable Sector Check shall be borne by the school budget.

 - When a volunteer is new to the school and has been approved to lead or assist with a student activity, the Principal shall ensure that an orientation session occurs in which the following topics will be discussed: